jayralencar/pictogram-to-sense/README.md

-# pictogram-to-sense
-Mapping pictograph symbols to WordNet word-senses
+# Pictogram to Sense: mapping pictographic symbols to WordNet synsets

 Pictogram is the term used by the Augmentative and Alternative Communication (AAC) community for an image with a label that represents a place, person, action, object and animal.
 AAC systems like the shown below allow message construction and communication by arranging pictograms in sequence.